Chart the Seas of Ancient Greece

-Open Horizons - Ancient Greek Journeys and Connections tells the story of ideas, influences and connections that form and build communities.
-The exhibition will take visitors on a journey through Ancient Greece exploring how the trade of ideas and goods influenced Greek culture, and in turn influenced the ancient world.
+The exhibition was a journey through Ancient Greece, exploring how the trade of ideas and goods influenced both Greek culture and the ancient world.

 Exclusive to Melbourne Museum from Greece’s prestigious National Archaeological Museum, the exhibition marked the 200th anniversary of the Greek War of Independence.